muizzyusuf/ethics-dashboard-2/Features.md

       5. Ability to view grades
       6. Ability to generate report per student (with or/and without their comments)
       7. Ability to generate spreadsheet of class grades
+      8. Ability to generate spreadsheet of plagiarism precentages per submission for each student.
 3. Reports
    1. Student Generated
    2. Instructor Generated